githubpartners/microsoft-learn/github/introduction-to-code-scanning-with-github-codeql/includes/2-what-is-codeql.md

 CodeQL query suites provide a way of selecting queries, based on their filename, location on disk or in a QL pack, or metadata properties.
 Create query suites for the queries that you want to frequently use in your CodeQL analyses.

 Query suites allow you to pass multiple queries to CodeQL without having to specify the path to each query file individually.
 Query suite definitions are stored in YAML files with the extension `.qls`.
-A suite definition is a sequence of instructions, where each instruction is a YAML mapping with (usually) a single key.
+A suite definition is a sequence of instructions, where each instruction is usually a YAML mapping with a single key.
 The instructions are executed in the order they appear in the query suite definition.
 After all the instructions in the suite definition have been executed, the result is a set of selected queries.

 ### Default query suites